Attack on Joseph Borgen: Aftermath

 ABC News reported the Anti-Defamation League described the attack against Borgen as part of a wider pattern of violence against American Jews during the 2021 Israel–Palestine crisis.
 During the 11-day crisis, antisemitic incidents in the U.S. increased 115% compared to the same time period in 2020, according to the Anti-Defamation League.
 The beating and subsequent prosecutions drew national attention.
 Borgen was one of several Jewish people attacked across the United States as violence flared during the crisis in the Middle East.
 Borgen was invited to the White House as part of a group hoping to call attention to rising extremism.

-A Jewish security group attributed a deterrent effect to the prosecution of Borgen's attackers and effective controlling of protests by police as the reason for fewer antisemitic attacks during the 2023 Israel-Hamas war.
+A Jewish security group attributed a deterrent effect to the prosecution of Borgen's attackers and effective controlling of protests by police as the reason for fewer antisemitic attacks during the Gaza war.

-Legal
+Perpetrators

 The court battles in the years following the attack led to criticism from activists that Manhattan District Attorney Alvin Bragg was too slow to prosecute the attacks and that his office was lenient on the attackers.
 Borgen's father Barry testified at an April 2023 hearing of the U.S. House of Representatives House Judiciary Committee about violent crime in Manhattan.

 As of January 2024, Borgen was pursuing a civil case against the five assailants.

-The Manhattan District Attorney's Office under Albin Bragg charged and ultimately received guilty verdicts for 5 men in relation to the attack between January and October 2023:
+The Manhattan District Attorney's Office charged and ultimately received guilty verdicts for 6 men: